orsonteodoro/gcf2/README.md

 If any of the above packages is a new package, you don't need to re-emerge it at this time.

-For a more comprehensive fix, you can do one the following:
+For a more comprehensive fix, you can do one the following ordered by time required:

+1. Re-emerge the shared-lib ebuild-package if the UBSan undefined symbol is encountered.
-1. Selective with logging
+2. Selective with logging

 If you enabled logging and want a more comprehensive fix you may also do:
 ```Shell